cvdabbeele/c1devops/c1asLambdaDemoHelloWorldSetup.md

 ## High level overview of steps (see detailed steps in next section)
 1. Clone this repo
-2. In C1AS, create a new group for the lambda function
+2. In Cloud One Application Security, create a new group for the lambda function
 3. Update the values for TREND_AP_KEY and TREND_AP_SECRET in `c1asLambdaDemoHelloWorld.yml`
 4. Deploy the updated `c1asLambdaDemoHelloWorld.yml` CloudFormation stack
-5. Add Layer with C1AS microAgent
+5. Add a Layer with C1AS microAgent to the Lambda